 Personal website: issarice.com

-I first came to know Issa on January 1, 2014, when he contacted Cognito Mentoring, an experimental mentoring service that Jonah Sinick and I had announced on LessWrong on December 28, 2014.
+I first came to know Issa on January 1, 2014, when he contacted Cognito Mentoring, an experimental mentoring service that Jonah Sinick and I had announced on LessWrong on December 28, 2013.
 We had some email correspondence in the next few months.
 Starting around August 2014, after Cognito Mentoring had gone in standby mode, I began more one-on-one online interaction with Issa and I played a key role in influencing him to start the Cause Prioritization wiki, which he officially launched in November 2014.
+Issa started doing contract work with me in 2015 and ramped up the volume of work significantly around the end of April 2016.

 See also Issa’s lengthy piece on Cognito Mentoring and his note on cause prioritization on his personal website.